 Do's - When and After They Give You the News:

 Ask about severance pay (one or two weeks per year of employment) and other accrued, but unused, benefits like commissions, bonuses, unused vacation and personal days, and possibly sick days.

 Negotiate a benefit package.

-Try to negotiate "outplacement" benefits – career coaching and resume writing assistance, office with telephone and administrative support, online support and access to specialized resources, etc.
+Try to negotiate "outplacement" benefits – career coaching, resume writing and LinkedIn profile assistance, an office with telephone and administrative support, online support and access to specialized resources, etc.

 There may be a "standard" package offered to everyone, but you may be in a position to negotiate more.
 You won't know if you don't try, and, at this point, what do you have to lose?